irishken/dev-info/README.md

 # dev-info
-Umbrella repo for collecting all manner of notes and other info that's generally applicable to software development. generalized software
+Umbrella repo for collecting all manner of notes and other info that's generally applicable to software development.